Karolina Janacsek, PhD

 ILD Centre for Thinking and Learning, School of Human Sciences, University of Greenwich, Greenwich

-Learning and consolidation in neurodevelopmental disorders
+Learning and updating in neurodevelopmental disorders

-Neurocognitive underpinnings of learning and consolidation
+Neurocognitive underpinnings of learning and updating

-The primary goals are 1) to gain a better understanding of the neurocognitive networks underlying the learning and consolidation of complex patterns/ regularities, and 2) how the contribution of these neural networks changes depending on the way of information processing (e.g., controlled vs. automatic), using various methods such as M/EEG and brain stimulation in healthy young adults.
+The goal of this line of research is to gain a better understanding of 1) the neurocognitive networks underlying the learning and updating of complex environmental regularities, and 2) how the contribution of these neural networks changes depending on the way of information processing (e.g., controlled vs. automatic), using various methods such as fMRI, EEG and non-invasive brain stimulation.

 Janacsek, K., Shattuck, K. F., Tagarelli, K. M., Lum, J. A., Turkeltaub, P. E., & Ullman, M. T. (2020).
 Sequence learning in the human brain: A functional neuroanatomical meta-analysis of serial reaction time studies.
 NeuroImage, 207, 116387. https://doi.org/10.1016/j.neuroimage.2019.116387